coveo/source.coveo.com/_posts/2020-07-30-salesforce-package-development-model-for-isv.md

 ### Con
 - It's quite different from the MDAPI file structure, so you might get confused at first if you're used to the latter.
 - What you ship and your code are different, which is something to keep in mind.
-- You still have a single big package, which can be cumbersome for your users (e.g. he might want less static resources).
+- You still have a single big package, which can be cumbersome for your users (e.g. they might want less static resources).
 - It can be used with 1st Generation Packaging (and of course we'd like to use the second!)